lemwaizz/to_do_list/README.md

 4. Network Access: You are assumed to have network access to pull the base Docker image (`httpd:2.4`) from Docker Hub or any other configured Docker registry.

 5. To keep it lightweight, an express.js server set-up script is provided for those interested in setting up a db with the application.
+A sample script for integrating node into our js is also provided.
+The assumption resulting will be that all dependencies will have already been installed in the host machine.
 ### Usage

 1. Clone this repository: